Ming Pao: International development

 Ming Pao set up a Toronto office in Canada in May 1993 to publish the Ming Pao Eastern Edition (明報(加東版)), then set up a Vancouver office in October the same year for the Ming Pao Western Edition (明報(加西版)).

 In April 1997, the group set up a New York office and started publishing the Ming Pao US East Coast Edition (明報(美東版)).
 The journal launched in the San Francisco Bay Area in April 2004 with a print run of 25,000, the sixth Chinese newspapers to be distributed in the region.
 In 2007, the office also published the New York Free Newspaper (紐約免費報).

 Ming Pao New York and Ming Pao San Francisco ceased operations on 31 January and 14 February 2009, respectively.
 The closing of NY operations was a symbol of the weakening of ethnic newspapers of the region.
 The group merged the resources of Ming Pao New York and the New York Free Newspaper to create Ming Pao Daily Free News (New York) (明報(紐約)免費報), serving the Chinese community along the US East Coast.

+On 12 January 2026, it was announced that due to financial difficulties the branches in the Vancouver and Toronto areas would publish their final edition 17 January 2026, with all 60 staff terminated effective January 31, 2026, hence ending all their operations in Canada.